Wankhede Stadium

-Many old cricket clubs are situated near Wankhede such as Hindu Gymkhana, Parsi Gymkhana and Cricket Club of India with their respective historic grounds.
+The stadium is situated near Marine Drive in the Churchgate neighbourhood.
+Several old cricket clubs are near the stadium, including Hindu Gymkhana, Parsi Gymkhana and Cricket Club of India (CCI).

-The stadium has been host to numerous high-profile cricket matches in the past, most notably the 2011 Cricket World Cup Final, in which India defeated Sri Lanka and became the first country to win the cricket world cup on home soil.
-The stadium played host to the last match of Sachin Tendulkar's international career.
-Additionally, it hosted many matches during the 1996 and 2011 Cricket World Cups.
-The stadium also played host to the match in which Ravi Shastri hit six sixes in an over of Tilak Raj.
+The stadium has been host to numerous high-profile cricket matches in the past, most notably the 2011 Cricket World Cup Final, in which India defeated Sri Lanka and became the first country to win the Cricket World Cup on home soil.
+It hosted the last match of Sachin Tendulkar's international career.